Alejogb1/job-board/blog-data/how-do-i-split-text-rows-into-paragraphs-and-keep-document-ids.md

 id: "how-do-i-split-text-rows-into-paragraphs-and-keep-document-ids"
 ---

-Let's tackle this.
+.
 The scenario you've presented, splitting text rows into paragraphs while preserving document ids, is something I've encountered numerous times in my work, especially with processing large datasets of textual information.
 It's a common challenge when you're dealing with documents stored in a format where each row might contain multiple paragraphs, and each row is tied to a specific document.
 The core issue lies in effectively parsing the text, identifying paragraph boundaries, and then associating each resulting paragraph with its original document id.

 My experience has taught me that there isn't a single perfect solution; the 'best' approach often depends on the consistency of your data.
 For instance, I once worked on a project involving legal documents where paragraphs were primarily separated by two newline characters (`\n\n`), which made things relatively straightforward.
 However, I've also dealt with datasets where paragraph delimiters were less consistent—perhaps a mix of newline characters, single newlines preceded by specific punctuation, or sometimes even just spacing conventions.